Voyager 2: Launch and trajectory

-In April 1978, a complication arose when no commands were transmitted to Voyager 2 for a period of time, causing the spacecraft to switch from its primary radio receiver to its backup receiver.
+In April 1978, no commands were transmitted to Voyager 2 for a period of time, causing the spacecraft to switch from its primary radio receiver to its backup receiver.
 Sometime afterwards, the primary receiver failed altogether.
 The backup receiver was functional, but a failed capacitor in the receiver meant that it could only receive transmissions that were sent at a precise frequency, and this frequency would be affected by the Earth's rotation (due to the Doppler effect) and the onboard receiver's temperature, among other things.
-For each subsequent transmission to Voyager 2, it was necessary for engineers to calculate the specific frequency for the signal so that it could be received by the spacecraft.

 Encounter with Jupiter

 Voyager 2's closest approach to Jupiter occurred at 22:29 UT on July 9, 1979.
 It came within 570,000 km of the planet's cloud tops.

 Jupiter's Great Red Spot was revealed as a complex storm moving in a counterclockwise direction.
 Other smaller storms and eddies were found throughout the banded clouds.

 Voyager 2 returned images of Jupiter, as well as its moons Amalthea, Io, Callisto, Ganymede, and Europa.
 During a 10-hour "volcano watch", it confirmed Voyager 1's observations of active volcanism on the moon Io, and revealed how the moon's surface had changed in the four months since the previous visit.
 Together, the Voyagers observed the eruption of nine volcanoes on Io, and there is evidence that other eruptions occurred between the two Voyager fly-bys.

 Jupiter's moon Europa displayed a large number of intersecting linear features in the low-resolution photos from Voyager 1.
 At first, scientists believed the features might be deep cracks, caused by crustal rifting or tectonic processes.
 Closer high-resolution photos from Voyager 2, however, were puzzling: the features lacked topographic relief, and one scientist said they "might have been painted on with a felt marker".
 Europa is internally active due to tidal heating at a level about one-tenth that of Io.
 Europa is thought to have a thin crust (less than 30 km thick) of water ice, possibly floating on a 50 km-deep ocean.

 Two new, small satellites, Adrastea and Metis, were found orbiting just outside the ring.
 A third new satellite, Thebe, was discovered between the orbits of Amalthea and Io.